DataCanvasIO/YLearn/docs/source/sub/causal_model/causal_model.rst

 :class:`CausalModel` is a core object for performing :ref:`identification` and finding Instrumental Variables.

-Before introducing the causal model, we should clarify the definition of **Interventions** first.
+Before introducing the causal model, we should clarify the definition of **interventions** first.
 Interventions would be to take the whole population and give every one some operation.
 [Pearl]_ defined the :math:`do`-operator to describe such operations.
-Probabilistic models can not serve to predict the effect of interventions that leads to the need for causal model.
+Probabilistic models can not serve to predict the effect of interventions which leads to the need for causal model.

 The formal definition of **causal model** is due to [Pearl]_.
 A causal model is a triple